-You can install it either by simply visiting the link above and purchasing it there or typing “PowerBeatsVR” into the search bar of your Oculus Quest.
+You can install it either by simply visiting the link above and purchasing it there or typing “PowerBeatsVR” into the search bar of your Meta Quest.
 That’s it.

 You can also play wireless with only little effort via Air Link, Virtual Desktop and Sidequest, depending on your setup.

-Note also that cross-buy is strictly limited to Oculus stores, which means that there is no way for us to support cross-buy between the Quest store and other stores such as Steam, Microsoft, or Viveport.
+Note that “cross-buy” refers to an Oculus feature in which you can play the Rift and Quest versions of the same game while only buying it once.
+Cross-buy is strictly limited to Oculus / Meta stores, which means that there is no way for us to support cross-buy between the Meta Quest store and other stores such as Steam, Microsoft, or Viveport.
 Again, there is nothing we (the developers of PowerBeatsVR) can do to change this.

-As on PC, the game on Quest is able to open local music files (MP3, FLAC, OGG, and WAV).
+As on PC, the app on Quest is able to open local music files (MP3, FLAC, OGG, and WAV).
 These files need to be placed on the Quest device first to be openable.
-Thus, you need to connect your Quest via a basic USB cable to your PC (no Link/Air Link/Sideloading needed), and then just copy the music files over.
+To do so, you need to connect your Quest via a basic USB cable to your PC (no Link/Air Link/Sideloading needed).
+A popup will appear in your Quest asking you to give the connected device access to your files.
+Accept this and then simply copy the music files over from the file browser on your PC.
 It’s not important where you place them, because you can navigate the local file system from within PowerBeatsVR.

 You have no computer or laptop for transferring files?
-Well, you can use the Oculus browser to navigate to a website where you can download your music files.
+Well, you can use the Meta web browser to navigate to a website where you can download your music files.
 You could navigate to some cloud storage for instance, or you can visit a website that offers free music downloads.

 You want to transfer files via an Apple computer?
 By default, you won’t see the Quest storage when connecting it via USB.
 But there is a way to connect your Apple device to your Quest.

-You can take any .json file in their and copy it over to the Quest; this needs to be done via USB as for custom music.
+You can take any .json file in there and copy it over to the Quest; this needs to be done via USB just like custom songs.
 The file needs to be placed in the Quest PowerBeatsVR layout directory, which is located at Android\data\com.FiveMindCreationsUGhaftungsbeschrnkt.PowerBeatsVR\files\Layouts\.

 You also need the music file corresponding to the JSON file, which needs to have the exact same name (including lower and upper case) – before the file ending.
 For example, for the JSON file above, the file may be named “Duran Duran – Ordinary World.mp3”.
 Its not important where the Music file is placed, so it does not need to be in the Layouts directory (in fact, we recommend to place it somewhere else, for example in /Music).

-However, there is a workaround that several Oculus users have suggested: You can use Google Drive or another cloud storage, upload your audio files there, and download them with your Oculus browser to your secondary/third account.
+However, there is a workaround that several Meta users have suggested: You can use Google Drive or another cloud storage, upload your audio files there, and download them with your Meta browser to your secondary/third account.
 That way, you can also access local music files with those additional accounts.